-There are many reasons why conflict erupts in those societies TJ later deploys to, but they generally tend to be those where powerful groups are unable to maintain a stable coalition as exclusionary behaviour violates the expectations of key socio-political groups (E.g. Tunisia, DR Congo, Cote d’Ivoire).
-Both greed and grievance-based theories of conflict have departed from the idea of ethnicity, religion or nationality as primordial affiliations that generate violence to focus on the role of elite manipulation of these networked identities to mobilise public support for violence (Doyle and Sambanis, 2006).
+There are many reasons why conflict erupts in those societies TJ later deploys to, but they generally tend to be those where powerful groups are unable to maintain a stable coalition as exclusionary behaviour violates the expectations of key socio-political groups (for example, Tunisia, DRC, Cote d’Ivoire).
 In conflicts over access to state power or secessionist struggles, elites fight to (re)gain access to economic or political privileges they are excluded from or to protect those they enjoy.
-Some African conflicts in the likes of DR Congo, Chad and the Central African Republic have been described as ‘elite recycling’ (Tull and Mehler, 2005: 378-79).
+Some African conflicts in the likes of DRC, Chad and the Central African Republic have been described as ‘elite recycling’ (Tull and Mehler, 2005: 378-79).
 This narrow range of actors also dominate the terms under which conflict ends.
 As Aroussi and Vandeginste (2013: 190) note, peace agreements seldom result from societal pressure from below, but instead are initiated by military and/or political figures at national elite level.
 Though unrepresentative of the population, future stability must be rooted in their expectations – ‘elite agency is the locus for examining the chances of recurrence of internal armed conflict’ (Call, 2012: 217).
 In positive terms, power-sharing usually becomes the immediate short-term point of coalescence among conflict elites sufficient to engender acquiescence among their supportive populations, dependent on the distribution of material and psychological resources between those individuals and groups who can undermine the settlement.
 In more negative terms, there is an acknowledgment by domestic leaders (one shared by the international community) that most instability flows from situations where factionalised, winner-takes-all contestation can re-emerge.
-As Khan (2010: 4) notes, ‘if powerful groups are not getting an acceptable distribution of benefits from an institutional structure they will strive to change it.
+As Khan (2010: 4) notes, ‘if powerful groups are not getting an acceptable distribution of benefits from an institutional structure they will strive to change it’.